Wilshere relieved to end Arsenal goal drought

-Jack Wilshere expressed relief at scoring his first goal for Arsenal in two-and-a-half years in the Gunners' 6-0 Europa League win over BATE.
+Jack Wilshere expressed relief at scoring his first goal for Arsenal since May 2015 in the Gunners' 6-0 Europa League win over BATE.

-The 25-year-old enhanced his first-team credentials with an influential performance in midfield, scoring Arsenal's third goal and providing the assist for Mohamed Elneny to wrap up an emphatic win with their sixth.
+The 25-year-old enhanced his first-team credentials with an influential performance in midfield, scoring Arsenal's third goal and providing the assist for Mohamed Elneny to wrap up an emphatic win.

 The result did not affect Arsenal's position as winners of Europa League Group H, but it condemned BATE to fourth place and an exit from the competition.